kgoess/start-services/README.md

       descr: this task goes after 1 and 2
 ```

-You'd get output like this:
+you'd get output like this:

    ./bin/start-services  --taskfile data/tasks.yaml